 Hiring a CISO requires an investment of time and money and a company-wide commitment to make the role a success.

 A safe first step could be to initially hire a director of security to trial his or her security leadership skills before a promotion to the CISO role.
 It's not an easy transition.
 Directors of security often prefer to make the move at another company where they can start afresh.

-The organisation may not have the structure or maturity for such an experienced security specialist, and could struggle to justify the considerable expense.
-An alternative, albeit one with major drawbacks as mentioned above, would be to absorb it into the role of CIO.
+Other organisations may not have the structure, budget or maturity for such an experienced security specialist.
+An affordable but flawed alternative would be to absorb it into the role of CIO.

-Companies may be put off by the high cost and small talent pool, a lack of understanding of the role and concerns of how it fits in with the company hierarchy, but for large organisations, the benefits will almost always outweigh the benefits.
+Some companies may be put off by the high cost and small talent pool, a lack of understanding of the role and concerns of how it fits in with the company hierarchy, but for large organisations, the benefits will almost always outweigh the risks.

-Security is too important not to hire a suitable specialist, and the emerging threats too complex to leave the responsibility in the hands of people who aren't wholly dedicated to protecting the business from the dangers.
+Security is too important not to hire a suitable specialist, and the emerging threats too complex to leave the responsibility in the hands of underqualified part-timers.